 Web services that you get

 The next most important thing that you should pay attention to while choosing a hosting is the web services along with it and the technologies that can be implemented.
-If you’re looking for certain open source technologies to run on your server, you can easily go for a Linux web hosting, however, those want to use certain software or applications that are developed by Microsoft, you have no other choice but to go for Windows hosting.
+If you’re looking for certain open source technologies to run on your server, you can easily go for a Linux web hosting, however, for those who want to use certain software or applications that are developed by Microsoft, you have no other choice but to go for Windows hosting.

-On the other hand, if you need some Windows-specific applications like ASP, ASP.NET, Microsoft Access, and SQL Server, Visual Basic, C#, etc., you require a Windows hosting.
-There are also certain additional Microsoft services like Microsoft SharePoint, Microsoft Exchange that can run on dedicated Windows hosting, and you need to pay separate licensing fees to use them on your server.
+On the other hand, if you need some Windows-specific applications like ASP, ASP.NET, Microsoft Access, SQL Server, Visual Basic, C#, etc., you require Windows hosting.
+There are also certain additional Microsoft services like Microsoft SharePoint, and Microsoft Exchange that can run on dedicated Windows hosting, and you need to pay separate licensing fees to use them on your server.